UBC-MDS/DSCI522-2425-39-FMJ/README.md

 ```

-3. To run the analysis, open src/age_group_classification.ipynb in Jupyter Lab you just launched and under the "Kernel" menu click "Restart Kernel and Run All Cells..."

 ### Clean up

-1. To shut down the container and clean up the resources, type `Cntrl` + `C` in the terminal where you launched the container, and then type `docker compose rm`
+1. To shut down the container and clean up the resources, type `Ctrl` + `C` in the terminal where you launched the container, and then type `docker compose rm`

 ## Developer notes